AbdullahHanfi/eShop/README.md

 -   Dashboard for admin

 -   Order history and checkout process

+-   Locking Product row using Pessimistic Locking and using transction for roll back if product updated.
 ----------

 ## 🧱 Tech Stack